timmybytes/compuneers/CONTRIBUTING.md

 ## Adding a figure to the Figure List

-1. Open an [issue for a new figure](https://github.com/timmybytes/compuneers/issues/new?assignees=&labels=enhancement&template=add-a-new-figure.md&title=) and fill in the required fields to discuss the proposed addition with maintainers, and to ensure the figure is a good fit for the project.
+1. Open an [issue for a new figure](https://github.com/timmybytes/compuneers/issues/new?assignees=&labels=enhancement&template=add-a-new-figure.md&title=) and fill in the required fields to discuss the proposed addition with maintainers, and to ensure the figure is a good fit for the project:

+   - The figure should be a woman, a person of color, and/or LGBTQIA+.
+This rule is very flexible, but keep in mind the project is specifically meant to lift up overlooked and marginalized figures in Computer Science history.
+Steve Jobs and Bill Gates are not the target demographic to feature here.
+   - The figure should work or have worked in or contributed to the general field of Computer Science in a meaningful way.
+   - There should be credible sources (preferably at least two separate sources) to draw from and cite for a post.

 2. If approved/assigned:
    - Fork the repo
    - Add the figure to the [FIGURES](https://github.com/timmybytes/compuneers/blob/main/FIGURES.md) file with the appropriate resource links in the following format: